HerrmuttLobby/chord-splitter/README.md

 -------------
 The Chord Splitter is a max4live tool created to split and sort a chord played on a keyboard into indexed note that can be used somewhere else in your track.

+This is some sort of midi "counterpoint" machine ( https://en.wikipedia.org/wiki/Counterpoint ).

 Usage :
 -------
 Check out the demo and play some chords on your keyboard.

+--

+Use the sender on a midi listening track (midi comming either from midi clip or from external midi device).
+Put the receiver on any other midi track folowed by instruments, the receiver is intended to be used as a source of notes.
+Activate on each receiver a subset of index.

+Play some chords on the splitter track and change some notes without changing the whole chord.

+Adding, or removing the root note (lower) has a maximal effect by moving all the notes index up or down by 1.

+Listen to how the chords is rearenged between the receivers.

 Todo :
 ------